Updated October 2017

-The Prana Halle is now available in a convertible version, the Prana Halle Convertible - Women's, so if you love this design but would rather a zip off to a roll up cuff, this is a good option for you.
+The Prana Halle is now available in a convertible version, the Prana Halle Convertible - Women's.
+These convert to a capri length, not a short, so if you love this design but would rather zip-off to a capri instead of a roll-up cuff, this is a good option.

 While zip-off pants are more versatile, the pesky leg zipper can impede mobility and feel uncomfortable.
 Enter the Women's Prana Halle

 .
 Our Top Pick for Mobility matches your every move, no matter the terrain or sport.
 Designed with climbers in mind, they climb and hike well, and they are stylish enough for casual wear.
-The relaxed fit and articulated knees allow for aerobic movement, and the mid-rise waistline relieves worry of revealing your backside when bending over or climbing.
+The relaxed fit and articulated knees allow a wide range of movement, and the mid-rise waistline relieves the worry of revealing your backside when bending over or climbing.
 They are breathable, and the option to roll them up and secure the leg helps on warmer days.

 Read full review: Prana Halle - Women's